-The consolidated financial statements of YPF S.A. (hereinafter "YPF") and its controlled companies (hereinafter and all together, the "Group" or the "Company") for the year ended December 31, 2012 are presented in accordance with International Financial Reporting Standard ("IFRS").
-The adoption of these standards as issued by the International Accounting Standards Board ("IASB") was determined by the Technical Resolution No. 26 (ordered text) issued by Argentine Federation of Professional Councils in Economic Sciences ("FACPCE") and the Regulations of the Argentine Securities Commission ("CNV").
-Application of IFRS is mandatory for YPF, according to the accounting professional standards and the regulatory standards mentioned above, as from the year beginning on January 1, 2012.
-The effects of the changes originated by the application of IFRS are presented in section 1.b) of this Note.
+The consolidated interim financial statements of YPF S.A. (hereinafter "YPF") and its controlled companies (hereinafter and all together, the "Group" or the "Company") for the three-month period ended March 31, 2013 are presented in accordance with International Accounting Standard ("IAS") No. 34, "Interim Financial Reporting".
+The adoption of IFRS as issued by the International Accounting Standards Board ("IASB") was determined by the Technical Resolution No. 26 (ordered text) issued by Argentine Federation of Professional Councils in Economic Sciences ("FACPCE") and the regulations of the Argentine Securities Commission ("CNV").

-The amounts and other information corresponding to the year ended on December 31, 2011 and as of January 1, 2011 (the latter is the date of transition to IFRS) are an integral part of the consolidated financial statements mentioned above and are intended to be read only in relation to these statements.
+The amounts and other information corresponding to the year ended on December 31, 2012 and for the three month period ended March 31, 2012 are an integral part of the consolidated financial statements mentioned above and are intended to be read only in relation to these statements.